Generic Name: mineral oil (MIN-uh-ral)

 Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dizziness; failure to have a bowel movement within 6 to 8 hours after using Fleet enema; fainting; muscle cramps or pain; rectal bleeding; swelling, pain, or irritation; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch .

 If OVERDOSE is suspected:

-Store Fleet enema at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Fleet enema at room temperature, between 59 and 86 degrees F (15 and 30 degrees C) in a tightly closed container.
 Store away from heat, moisture, and light.
+Protect from freezing.
 Keep Fleet enema out of the reach of children and away from pets.